PLASTICS & THE ENVIRONMENT

 THE MOST INDEPENDENT & COMPREHENSIVE INVESTIGATION

 We have been bombarded with stories about how bad plastics are for the environment.
 The problem is that these stories do not come from professional scientists.
 Instead, they come from other, less credible sources.
-You have heard from the media who get paid to create sensational stories, but who are not qualified to understand the science.
-You have heard from so-called environmental groups who get paid by making us so angry that we donate.

 If you want to know a little more, then there is a 20 minute video that will astound you.
 And for those of you who are really passionate, The Plastics Paradox book is available for free in several languages at the bottom of this page.